b-nson/assignment-1-s4146749-s4059550-fake/README.md

 b.
-Application functions as expected from the UI on 3 platforms. ✅
+Application functions as expected from the UI on 3 platforms (chromium, firefox, webkit). ✅

 - From src/playwright-report/index.html